Where any kid, anywhere, can learn any skill!

 Why We Need Both Maps and Globes

+Maps are better when we need detail, like reading a subway system.
 Globes are better when we want accuracy, like comparing the size of Africa and Europe.
+Together, they give us both big-picture and close-up views of the world.

-Maps and Globes Appear Everywhere in life:
+Where We See Maps and Globes in Everyday Life

 Fun Facts About Maps and Globes